Admission Requirements

 Students must apply for graduation at the Registrar’s Office during the period established in the academic calendar.
 To earn the master’s degree, students must:

-3. Complete a minimum of 1,056 practice hours within their rotations (community, clinical, and administration), with a minimum performance of 80%.
+- Complete 1,056 practice hours within their rotations (community, clinical, and administration), with a minimum performance of 80%.

 Upon successful completion of all program requirements, students are awarded the Master of Science in Nutrition and Dietetics Coordinated Program.